-After earlier model’s battery fires, Samsung says Galaxy Note 8 pre-orders highest among series
+After earlier model’s battery fires, Samsung says Galaxy Note 8 pre-orders are the series’ highest

 The company is banking on its newest device to secure its market dominance and compete with Apple.
+Its sale will begin on September 15.

 Pre-orders for the Galaxy Note 8 premium phone have hit the highest ever record for the Note series, Samsung Electronics Co Ltd claimed on Tuesday.
 The announcement follows the controversy surrounding the South Korean firm’s earlier model Note 7, whose battery fires forced Samsung to pull it from the market.